ediciuStsaF/Nanoleaf-inspired-flower/ReadMe.txt

 Then it should work...

-If  not, let me know..
+If  not, let me know.

+ATTENTION: got problems by using names like "rainbow twinkle" "rainbow" cause alexa recognizes "rainbow" twice.
+You have to use names only once. maybe like "rainbow" and "twinklebow" "glitterbow"  or something like that